Learning About Craniosynostosis in Newborns

 What is craniosynostosis?

-Craniosynostosis (say "kray-nee-oh-sih-noss-TOH-sus") is a problem with the skull.
-The soft areas between the plates of the baby's skull are called sutures.
-The sutures usually start to fuse together after a child is 2 years of age.
-With craniosynostosis, one or more of the sutures fuses too soon.
+Craniosynostosis is a problem with the skull.
+It happens when the soft areas between the plates of the baby's skull (sutures) fuse together too soon.
 This can keep the skull from expanding as the baby grows.
 In severe cases, it can cause pressure on the brain.

 What can you expect?

-- The hospital staff will give your baby the nutrition he or she needs.
+• The hospital staff will give your baby the nutrition needed.
 The doctor may feed your baby through a soft tube that goes through the nose and into the stomach.
-Or the doctor may use an IV that goes through the belly button to do this.
+Or the doctor may use an I.V. that goes through the belly button to do this.

-- It's hard to be apart from your baby, especially when you worry about his or her condition.
+• It's hard to be apart from your baby, especially when you worry about your baby's condition.
 Know that the hospital staff is well prepared to care for babies with this condition.
 They will do everything they can to help.
 If you need it, get support from friends and family.
 Ask the hospital staff about counselling and support.

 Where can you learn more?